Loading...

 How to consume egg omelet, sandwich without glucose spikes

-Add a serving of vegetables like spinach, bell peppers, or tomatoes to your omelet.
-These are low in impact and help slow down the absorption of glucose.
+Add vegetables like spinach, bell peppers, or tomatoes to your omelet.
+Fiber helps slow down the absorption of sugar into the bloodstream.

 Choose Whole Grain Bread

-Take a short walk after your meal.
-Physical activity can help the body use glucose more efficiently and reduce spikes.
+Take a short walk after eating to help your body use up excess glucose more effectively.

 healthspan-mbl